matthew-paul/valorant-lineups/README.md

 ### Website

 [valorant-lineups.com](https://valorant-lineups.com)

-valorant-lineups is a website to display lineup tutorials for agents in VALORANT using react, aws dynamodb, lambda, and api gateway.
+valorant-lineups is a website to display lineup tutorials for agents in VALORANT using react.

 ## Project Status

-This project is currently in development.
-Users can still view lineups from [the abilities tab](https://valorant-lineups.com/abilities), but I am working on adding more.
+The project is mostly complete, I am still working on the UI.
+Users can view a few lineups from [the abilities tab](https://valorant-lineups.com/abilities), but I am working on adding more.

 ## Project Screen Shot(s)